-Until March this year, these buyer personas stood as a blueprint for knowing your audience.
+Until March 2020, these buyer personas stood as a blueprint for knowing your audience.
 In B2B marketing, an audience segment’s whole professional world was distilled onto a single page.
 But for large numbers of B2B marketers globally, the personas they were targeting were only 9-5 caricatures of real people.
 They only took an individual’s professional life into account.
 They were cartoon illustrations in smart suits.
 A half-completed sketch of a person, surrounded by their work colleagues, at their desktops, in the office.

 And then everyone stayed home.
 Commuting stopped.
 People were no longer working most of the time in a traditional office space.
 The office was now the kitchen table, the spare bedroom, the garage.

 Before the coronavirus pandemic, most people could draw a geographical distinction between their personal and professional lives.
 They existed in different places.
 In B2B marketing, buyer personas went into great detail about one, but ignored the other.